telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/locked-machine.md

 Is it possible for tests to execute normally without requiring my account to always be logged in on that machine?

-## Solution ##
+## Cause

-Any test that requires **moving the mouse** or sending **key strokes** requires an unlocked desktop - also dialog handling uses both.
-Telerik tests are not the only types affected by this Windows limitation, you will find this is a general problem with any tool that performs UI testing.
+Any test that requires **moving the mouse** or sending **key strokes** requires access to the GUI session - e.g dialog handling uses both the mouse and keyboard typing.
+Telerik tests are not the only affected by this Windows limitation, you will find this is a general problem with any tool that performs UI testing.

-Our tests against HTML-based web applications frequently can work on a locked machine because most test steps don't use the mouse or keyboard.
-Instead they are able to inject Click or Select events against the element in question (e.g. a button or drop-down select).
-Unfortunately Silverlight and WPF applications do not allow us to inject these events.
-We have to simulate system wide mouse moves, clicks, and key presses instead.

-### Minimum Requirements for a Test Studio Execution Machine ###
+## Minimum Requirements for a Test Studio Execution Machine ###

 Ensure all the following conditions are met for the server on which the tests will be executed: